Technical Manager: Rafael Salas, Observatorio Canario de algas nocivas

 International Phytoplankton Intercomparision (IPI)

-ANNOUNCEMENT:- Registration is now open for the 2022 programme (Please note the deadline to apply has now passed)
+ANNOUNCEMENT:- Registration to attend the 2022 programme has now passed)

 Registration for the International Phytoplankton Intercalibration (IPI) programme 2022 is now open through the website portal www.iphyi.org